 Aran-Weight Yarn: I also included two skeins of Malabrigo Twist so that he could make socks or a hat with beautiful stitch texture and nice kettle-dyed colors.

-Self-Striping Yarn: Next were a few balls of self-striping worsted-weight yarn (Stella Jacq and Big Time) so that he could make scarfs or hats and get that immediate satisfaction that comes from a self-striping yarn.
-This is a nice way to get color into your project if you don't know how to do colorwork yet.
+Self-Striping Yarn: Next were a few balls of self-striping yarn (Gina Chunky and Urth Uneek Worsted) so that he could make scarfs or hats and get that immediate satisfaction that comes from a self-striping yarn.
+This is a nice way to get color into your project if you don’t know how to do colorwork yet.

 Fingering-Weight Yarn: Last I got one skein of washable fingering weight yarn so that he can make socks.